Lindsey Pelas Sizzles In Revealing Crocheted Swimsuit For Sexy Instagram Video

-Lindsey Pelas treated her 9.1 million Instagram followers to a sexy Instagram video update recently in which she rocked a scandalous crocheted swimsuit.
-The video was for the beverage company Bang Energy, who Lindsey mentions in her Instagram bio.
+Lindsey Pelas treated her 9.1 million Instagram followers to a sexy update recently in which she rocked a scandalous swimsuit.
+The advertisement was for the beverage company Bang Energy, which Lindsey mentions in her bio.

 She started off the video in a crocheted swimsuit with a zippered top layered over it.
-The top featured a black and bright pink color scheme, and had a figure-hugging fit that showcased Lindsey’s hourglass physique.
-Her legs were bare, and looked toned and sun-kissed in the sexy video clip.
-She had a pair of sunglasses perched on her nose, which she lowered slowly, and her long blond locks cascaded down her chest and back in a straight, sleek style.
+The top featured a black and bright pink color scheme and had a figure-hugging fit that showcased Lindsey’s hourglass physique.
+Her bare legs looked toned and sun-kissed in the clip.
+She had a pair of sunglasses perched on her nose — which she lowered slowly — and her long blond locks cascaded down her chest and back in a straight, sleek style.

-The video clip also showcased a close-up shot of a particular Bang Energy flavor, Miami Cola, and showed Lindsey seductively taking a sip out of the can.
+The clip also showcased a close-up shot of a particular Bang Energy flavor, Miami Cola, and showed Lindsey seductively taking a sip out of the can.

-Part of the way through the video, Lindsey thrilled her followers by unzipping the top and showcasing her buxom curves in a scandalously sexy crocheted swimsuit.
-The swimsuit was a one-piece rather than a bikini, but it featured a large keyhole detail in the middle that displayed a tantalizing amount of cleavage.
-The swimsuit stretched high over Lindsey’s hips, elongating her legs, and when she turned around fans were able to see the suit was a thong-style as well.
+Partway through the video, Lindsey thrilled her admirers by unzipping the top and showcasing her buxom curves in the swimwear.
+The suit was a one-piece rather than a bikini, but it featured a large keyhole detail in the middle that displayed a tantalizing amount of cleavage.
+The swimsuit stretched high over Lindsey’s hips and elongated her legs, and when she turned around, fans were able to see the suit had a thong-style back as well.

 View this post on Instagram